Frequently asked questions

 However, individuals are encouraged to volunteer and can undertake volunteering at any stage of the asylum process.
 There are restrictions on the volunteering opportunities that individuals can undertake.
 It is important that the individuals do not undertake volunteering opportunities that would ordinarily be undertaken by someone who is paid for the same work and they cannot accept money for any volunteering opportunity, if they do, this will impact negatively on their asylum application.

-The Falkirk Team have been working closely with Mears and will continue to do so.
+Falkirk Council have been working closely with Mears and will continue to do so.
 This ensures that our communities, services, and community planning partners are fully involved and able to respond to any emerging issues or concerns and ensures that the impact on the local area and services is reduced as much as possible.

-Who is responsible for the Asylum Seekers welfare in the Falkirk hotel?
+Who is responsible for the asylum seekers welfare in the Falkirk hotel?

 Mears Property & Care Providers are responsible for the day to day running of the hotel and the welfare of the individuals being accommodated.
 A Welfare Officer is based at the hotel, supported by hotel staff and a 24/7 security team responsible for ensuring the safety, health and well-being of the individuals.